Olympic Training Center (Rio de Janeiro): Facilities

 The Center encompasses eight permanent sport facilities in the Barra da Tijuca region.
 Two were part of the City of Sports Complex established for the 2007 Pan American Games: the HSBC Arena and the Maria Lenk Aquatic Center.
 A third venue, the Barra Velodrome was demolished and replaced by the Rio Olympic Velodrome.

-Two indoor arenas are included: Carioca Arenas 1 and 2, an Olympic Tennis Center (a Tennis stadium with 15 ancillary courts) and the Olympic Aquatics Stadium.
+Two indoor arenas are included: Carioca Arenas 1 and 2, an Olympic Tennis Center (a tennis stadium with 15 ancillary courts) and the Olympic Aquatics Stadium.

-The Olympic Tennis Stadium has a capacity of 8,250 spectatorsl; the Olympic Velodrome hosts 5,000 spectators and the Olympic Aquatics Stadium 18,000 spectators.
+The Olympic Tennis Stadium has a capacity of 8,250 spectators; the Olympic Velodrome hosts 5,000 spectators and the Olympic Aquatics Stadium 18,000 spectators.
 Arena Carioca 1 (16,000) hosted basketball games, and the Paralympic wheelchair basketball and wheelchair rugby games.
 Arena Carioca 2 (10,000) hosted the Olympic judo and wrestling events, and the Paralympic boccia events.
 Arena Carioca 3 (10,000) hosted the Olympic taekwondo and fencing competitions and the Paralympic judo and wheelchair fencing tournaments.
-Future Arena (a temporary structure to be re-purposed after the Games) hosted the Olympic handball matches, and the Paralympic goalball matches (12,000).
+Future Arena (a temporary structure demolished and re-purposed after the Games) hosted the Olympic handball matches and the Paralympic goalball matches (12,000).

-The venues have infrastructure for services in nutrition, physiotherapy & sports medicine, athlete career support, physiological, biomechanical, psychological and biochemical assessment as well as lecture halls and seminar rooms.
+The venues also have infrastructure for services in nutrition, physiotherapy & sports medicine, athlete career support, physiological, biomechanical, psychological and biochemical assessment as well as lecture halls and seminar rooms.

+In October 2025, the Olympic Training Center was visited by the Panam Sports Evaluation Commission as part of its inspection of the Rio de Janeiro-Niteroi bid for the 2031 Pan American Games.
+The venue was toured alongside other facilities from the 2016 Summer Olympics, including Barra Olympic Park and Deodoro Olympic Park.